Head over Heels (ABBA song): Critical reception

-Reception
+Chart reception

 "Head Over Heels" was released as the group's popularity was starting to decline, and became ABBA's worst selling single since "Money, Money, Money", six years earlier.
-It peaked at number 25 on the UK Singles Chart, breaking a run of 18 consecutive Top 10 hits (from "SOS" in October 1975 to "One of Us" in December 1981).
+It peaked at number 25 on the UK Singles Chart, ending a run of 18 consecutive Top 10 hits (from "SOS" in October 1975 to "One of Us" in December 1981).
 This 18-hit run had equalled that of The Beatles, who had consecutive Top 10 hits from 1964 (with "A Hard Day's Night") to 1976 (with "Yesterday"), broken by "Back in the U.S.S.R.".
 Although "Head Over Heels" did experience Top 10 success in Belgium, the Netherlands, Austria and France, by this time, ABBA's chart domination was all but over, and the group effectively disbanded a year later.
 The song was excluded from their retrospective double LP The Singles: The First Ten Years, which was released in late 1982.